Twentysix26/Red-Docs/red/red_install_kali.md

 description: A guide for installing Red on Kali Linux.
 ---

-This guide is aimed as installing Red on Kali Linux.
+This guide is aimed at installing Red on Kali Linux.

 {% include callout.html content="**Warning**: For safety reasons, DO NOT install Red with a root user.
 Instead, make a new one." type="danger" %}